khj1977/toy_framework/README.md

 - build tool?
 Although it is NOT PHP native, rake or gradle may be candidate of build tool
 - Self maintenance or customize by a company which utilize this framework may be easy to be done.
 Since PHP itself is easy to understand some simple customize or maintenance by a user company could be done without SIer which makes application based on this framework.
 I think this is a win-win relation to me, a SIer and a user company.

+# Reference and Inspired by

+- Ruby on Rails by Basecamp
+- Cocoa Framework by Apple, NeXTSTEP and Xerox Palo Arlo
+- Nifi by Apache

 Enjoy with this framework!